-It’s easy to keep using the same leafy greens over and over, but you will eventually get tired of eating them.
-Branch out and incorporate some new nutritious greens into your healthy eating plan.
-These greens are full of flavor, and they can be used in a variety of ways.
+If you use the same leafy greens repeatedly, it's time to branch out and incorporate new greens into your healthy eating plan.
+The greens in this list are flavorful and can be used in various ways.

-When compared to other leafy greens, beet greens are one of the best sources for potassium.
-They also contain vitamins A and K. Try adding beet greens as a filling for warm sandwiches in place of spinach or arugula.
+Compared to other leafy greens, beet greens are one of the best sources of potassium.
+They also contain vitamins A and K. Try adding beet greens as a filling for warm sandwiches instead of spinach or arugula.

-Chard supplies vitamins A and K as well as magnesium.
-Chard ranges in color from true green leaves to stalks that are purple, pink or yellow that fade into dark green leaves.
-Chopped chard leaves are delicious when added to an omelet or sautéed with garlic and lemon for a quick side dish.
+Chard supplies magnesium and vitamins A and K. Chopped chard leaves are delicious when added to an omelet or sautéed with garlic and lemon for a quick side dish.

-Tender turnip greens are a source for calcium and vitamins A, C and K. They cook quickly so you can easily sauté them in garlic and olive oil for a healthy side dish, or stir the sliced greens into a vegetable soup about 5 minutes before serving.
+Tender turnip greens are a source of calcium and vitamins A, C, and K. They cook quickly, so you can easily sauté them in garlic and olive oil for a healthy side dish or stir the sliced greens into a vegetable soup.